radon-h2020/demo-verification-tool/README.md

 The current version of the VT supports the first two modes of execution.

-To request a license to use the demo, please go to [fill out this form](https://imperial.eu.qualtrics.com/jfe/form/SV_1HthWM3xILQM6ih).
+To request a license to use the demo, please [fill out this form](https://imperial.eu.qualtrics.com/jfe/form/SV_1HthWM3xILQM6ih).

 ## Instructions